unphased/code-nodes/README.md

   into `result_lines` (respecting the `split_lines`/`strip_empty` settings).
   Manually assigned `result_lines` are returned exactly as provided (after optional whitespace stripping) and are never truncated.

+Additional `input*` widgets appear automatically as you fill in the last visible field, up to twenty total, so you never have to manage an explicit “Input Count”.

 #### Loading scripts from files